Produce More Collagen

 What food produces collagen quickly?

-Foods that are rich in vitamin C, omega 3 fatty acids and protein will help your body to produce collagen quickly.
+Foods that are rich in vitamin C, omega 3 fatty acids and protein will help your body produce collagen more efficiently.
 Vitamin C is one of the boosting super nutrients for collagen production.
 Proteins composed of elastin and keratin are ones that maintain young looking skin.
 Omega 3 fatty acids can enhance ligaments' fibroblast collagen formation that can promote soft and smooth skin.
 The foods in the list below contain the essential nutrients and vitamins needed for collagen production.

 - Fruits and vegetables are the natural sources of vitamin C that can also help you to produce collagen quickly.